ymlasu/AI-Enabled-ILI-System-Integration/README.md

 This software package provides the code developed during the project "AI-Enabled Interactive Threat Detection using a Multi-Camera Stereo Vision System" sponsored by PHMSA, US-DOT.
 CAAP CONTRACT : 693JK31950002CAAP
+We provide the following:
-We provide trained neural network models in PyTorch (Google Drive links to be uploaded soon for the weights), extensible classes and utility functions for the D435i camera, an Extremum Seeking Controller code for camera image signal processing, risk assessment demonstration codes based on the neural network output and robot odometry.
+1. trained neural network models in PyTorch (Google Drive links to be uploaded soon for the weights),
+2. Raspberry Pi and PS4 Controller code for DC and Stepper Motor
+3. extensible classes and utility functions for the D435i camera
+4. Sensor data processing
+5. Extremum Seeking Controller code for camera image signal processing
+6. Risk assessment demonstration codes based on the neural network output